SaraFreitas02/Number-Guessing-Game.v2/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

-## Attributions
-This game uses *free icons* from [**FontAwesome**](https://fontawesome.com/) that are generously provided under an [**MIT License**](https://fontawesome.com/).

-For more details regarding attributions or copyright notices visit the [Attributions File](Attributions.md) on this repository.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

 ### MIT License

-This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code as long as you include the original license text.
+This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code as long as you include the original [license text](LICENSE).

+#### Crediting us

+Although this project is under the MIT License (as stated above), we would greatly appreciate it if you could:

+- Mention any changes you've made to the code.
+- Provide a link to this project's repository.

+Your support and collaboration mean a lot to us!

 ### Disclaimer